 From Microsoft explanation, Extend Volume function only support expanding the partitions that are formatted with NTFS or without file system (RAW).

-If this partition is FAT32 or any other types, Extend Volume is grayed out even if there is right adjacent Unallocated space.
+If this partition is FAT32 or any other types, Extend Volume option is grayed out even if there is adjacent Unallocated space on the right.

 Reason 4: Free space can't be extended to Primary partition